aoloe/htdocs-xox-games/README.md

 # htdocs-xox-games

-list of js games on xox.ch
+List of word based javascript games on xox.ch.